 Finnish Canine Genetics Group (University of Helsinki and Folkhaslsan Research Centre) http://www.koirangeenit.fi/in-english/

 Aims to identify genetic abnormalities leading to different hereditary diseases as well as other breed specific traits, to develop genetic tests for purposes of breeding

 Dog Health Workshop http://www.doghealthworkshop.com

 The Dog Health Workshop was arranged in Stockholm, Sweden in June 2012.
 Around 150 stakeholders from 20 countries that share a responsibility for dog health, such as geneticists, veterinarians and representatives from the cynological and animal welfare organsations, gathered in Stockholm to discuss key issues with relevance to canine genetic health.
 Initiatives arising from the workshop may be seen on the website above.
-The German Kennel Club will arrange a second Dog Health Workshop in Dusseldorf in 2014.
+A second DHW was held in Dortmund, Germany in 2015.

 Heathrow Airport’s Guide to travelling with your dog